PET imaging in Hematology

 PET scanners work by detecting the radiation given off by a substance injected into the arm called a radiotracer as it collects in different parts of the body.

-By analyzing the areas where the radiotracer does and doesn’t build-up, it’s possible to work out how well certain body functions are working and identify any abnormalities.
+By analyzing the areas where the radiotracer does and doesn’t build up, it’s possible to determine how well certain body functions work and identify any abnormalities.
 For example, a concentration of FDG in the body’s tissues can help identify cancerous cells because cancer cells use glucose at a much faster rate than normal cells.
+PET Scan

-The adoption of the PET scan has been most notable in the treatment of lymphomas where its incorporation into the care of Hodgkin’s and non-Hodgkin’s lymphomas is now virtually universal.
+The adoption of the PET scan has been most notable in treating lymphomas, where its incorporation into the care of Hodgkin’s and non-Hodgkin’s lymphomas is now virtually universal.
 PET scans have clearly impacted the way lymphomas are staged and treated, particularly those types with the potential for cure, such as classical Hodgkin’s lymphoma and large cell and/or aggressive lymphoma.
+Positron emission tomography (PET) scan

 PET scans, because of their enhanced sensitivity and convenience, have almost totally replaced gallium scans.
-Unlike gallium scans, PET scans are routinely used in staging since the scans are able to reveal disease in normal-sized lymph nodes (on CT scan) which would otherwise have been interpreted as unremarkable.
+Unlike gallium scans, PET scans are routinely used in staging since the scans can reveal disease in normal-sized lymph nodes (on CT scan), which would otherwise have been interpreted as unremarkable.
+PET imaging in Hematology

 PET Scans in the Staging of Lymphoma:

-Staging has an important role in the treatment of all malignancies but is critically important for patients with lymphoma.
-Accurate staging allows minimization of toxic therapies, such as extended-field radiation or overly aggressive chemotherapy, decreasing the risk of secondary malignancies, which exceeds 10% in several historical series of patients with early-stage Hodgkin’s disease.
+Staging is important in treating all malignancies but is critically important for patients with lymphoma.
+Accurate staging allows the minimization of toxic therapies, such as extended-field radiation or overly aggressive chemotherapy, decreasing the risk of secondary malignancies, which exceeds 10% in several historical series of patients with early-stage Hodgkin’s disease.
 Patient quality of life during and after treatment may also be improved with tailored therapy defined by staging.

-Most studies of PET involve patients with either Hodgkin’s disease or diffuse large B-cell non-Hodgkin’s lymphoma.
-PET detects more disease sites above and below the diaphragm on the staging of lymphoma than gallium scintigraphy and may have particular utility in the evaluation of the spleen.
+Most PET studies involve patients with either Hodgkin’s disease or diffuse large B-cell non-Hodgkin’s lymphoma.
+PET detects more disease sites above and below the diaphragm on lymphoma staging than gallium scintigraphy and may have particular utility in evaluating the spleen.
 Perhaps more importantly, PET may help to characterize a residual mass on anatomic imaging following therapy as either fibrosis or residual active lymphoma.
 Moreover, persistently positive PET scans during and after chemotherapy appear to have a high sensitivity for predicting subsequent relapse.
 A negative PET scan at the end of therapy provides very favorable prognostic information.

 Lymphoma Histology and FDG Uptake:

-In another study, limited to patients with indolent B-cell lymphomas, PET appeared to have potential to contribute to the management of patients with follicular NHL, but sites of disease in patients with small lymphocytic lymphomas were only detected approximately 50% of the time.
+In another study, limited to patients with indolent B-cell lymphomas, PET appeared to have the potential to contribute to managing patients with follicular NHL.
+Still, sites of disease in patients with small lymphocytic lymphomas were only detected approximately 50% of the time.
 Small series have suggested that using SUV to determine the intensity of FDG uptake, PET may be able to predict the histologic transformation of indolent lymphoma; however, the relationship among pathological subtype, mitotic rate, and SUV remains controversial.
+PET imaging in Hematology

 Deauville Criteria: